Mar 03, 2024

 ECE 223 - Positive Child Guidance

-This course explores positive child guidance strategies for young children (infants through eight years).
-Students will explore theoretical foundations related to child development and the implementation of various models to facilitate self-control and pro-social skills in young children.
-Other topics include: organizing the classroom environment and curriculum to promote positive social interactions; identifying typical and atypical behaviors based on age and stage of child development; defining and distinguishing problem behavior; investigating effective methods for addressing persistent and challenging behaviors; working with children with special needs and; defining and promoting culturally sensitive guidance.
+This course explores best practices for early education classroom guidance strategies.
+Students will learn about theoretical foundations related to child development and various child guidance models that foster self-control and pro-social skills in young children.
+Other topics include: creating dynamic environments; identifying typical and atypical behaviors based on age and stage of child development; defining and distinguishing problem behavior; investigating effective methods for addressing persistent and challenging behaviors; and; defining and promoting culturally sensitive practices.

 Learning Outcomes of the Course: